finn-no/cookie-police/README.md

 Available options:
 + `whiteList`: Array of allowed cookie-names.
 A breach will happen if anyone tries to set a cookie not in the list.
 + `ignoreList`: Array of cookie-names to ignore.
 It will silently ignore them without throwing an Error.
++ `onViolation`: Function to handle a violation.
+Arguments: `errorMessage`, `cookieName`.
+Default handler throws an error.

 ## Examples